Before you arrive

 - I’ll bring some plastic tumblers and a few crisp type snacks to soak up some of the alcohol…..

 At the end of the weekend

-- Return your room keys to me by 10.00am at the earliest
+- Return your room keys to me before the rehearsal starts on the Sunday morning

 - All music will be provided on loan by Frikki and at the end of the weekend please make sure you return everything to him unless told otherwise.
 If Frikki lets us take music away (e.g. the Psalm booklet) and you take some for another singer who isn’t at the weekend, PLEASE let the Administrator know so they know who still needs copies.